AbdalnoorAlhajo/NoorSphere/README.md

 ## 🔍 Overview

 This simple yet complete social media platform allows users to:
 - ✏️ Create and manage posts
+- 🤖 Create posts with AI
 - 👤 Manage their profiles
 - ➕ Follow other users
 - 🔍 Explore new developers and content